 Six timber piles from the Mesolithic period (c.
-15,000BCE to 5,000BCE) have been found on the foreshore of the Thames, close to the MI6 building on the south side of Vauxhall Bridge.
-They may possibly have formed the base for a jetty.
-Flint and other material from the period of the hunter-gatherers have been found at places such as Yiewsley (Hillingdon) and Uxbridge.
+9,000BCE to 4,000BCE) have been found on the foreshore of the Thames, close to the MI6 building on the south side of Vauxhall Bridge, which may possibly have formed the base for a jetty.
+Flint and other material from this period of the hunter-gatherers have been found in various other places such as Yiewsley (Hillingdon) and Uxbridge.

 The Neolithic age (c.
-5,000BCE to 1,700BCE) denoted the arrival in Britain of the first farmers whose ancestors had originally hailed from the Fertile Crescent in the Middle East.
-Evidence of Neolithic farming has been found in various places around London, including Shoreditch and Brentford.
+4,000BCE to 1,700BCE) denoted the arrival in Britain of the first farmers whose ancestors had originally hailed from the Fertile Crescent in the Middle East.
+Evidence of Neolithic farming has been found in several places around London, including Shoreditch and Brentford.
 In both cases they were close to fresh water, viz. the Walbrook and the River Brent.

-Moving forward to the period just prior to the time of the Roman invasion, the area around London was populated by various tribes:
+By the first century BCE, just prior to the time of the Roman invasion, the area around London was populated by various tribes: